mnagatsuka/next-firebase-auth/docs/specifications/ui/page-transitions.md

 - **Library**: It is recommended to use a dedicated animation library like `framer-motion` to handle these transitions in a declarative way.
 - **CSS**: Define transition properties and animations in the global CSS file to ensure consistency and reusability.
 - **Accessibility**: Ensure that animations do not negatively impact users with motion sensitivity.
 A `prefers-reduced-motion` media query should be used to disable or simplify animations for these users.
+- **Header Navigation**: Add a persistent `My Posts` item to the global `Header`.
+The Home → My Posts transition uses the standard slide-in animation.